-Beach restoration of Dr. Von D. Mizell-Eula Johnson Beach State Park (R86-R93, Broward County Shore Protection Project - Segment III) was constructed in 1976 using sand from offshore borrow sites and placement of 1.09M cy.
+Beach restoration of Dr. Von D. Mizell-Eula Johnson Beach State Park (R85.7-R93, BrowardCounty Shore Protection Project - Segment III) was constructed in 1976 with placement of 1.09M cy of sand from offshore borrow sites.
 The federal project is authorized until 2026.
 The beach berm was constructed at elevation +10 ft NGVD and extended the MHW shoreline 140 ft seaward.
 For the purposes of estimating costs, a five-year nourishment interval was considered.
 Nourishment occurred again in 1979 along with sand tightening of the south jetty.
 The beach berm was constructed at elevation +10 ft NGVD and extended the MHW shoreline 100 ft seaward, which included fill material equivalent to five years of advance nourishment.
 The project in 1989 provided storm protection during Hurricane Andrew, but the advance nourishment did not meet the five-year performance expectation.

 Beach restoration of Hollywood - Hallandale Beach (R101-R128, Broward County Shore Protection Project-Segment III) was constructed in 1979 using 2M cy of sand from offshore borrow sites.
 The beach berm was constructed at elevation +7 ft NGVD and extended the MHW shoreline 178 ft seaward.
 For the purposes of estimating costs, a five-year nourishment interval was considered.
 Nourishment was conducted in 1991 with placement of 1.1M cy.
 The beach berm was constructed at elevation +7 ft NGVD and extended the MHW shoreline 51 ft seaward.
 Additional fill material equivalent to eight years of advance nourishment was placed seaward of the design berm.
-The 1991 nourishment project provided storm protection during Hurricane Andrew and the advance nourishment met the eight-year performance expectation, even though the beach berm had eroded significantly during the delay in nourishment.
+The 1991 nourishment project provided storm protection during Hurricane Andrew the following year and the advance nourishment met the eight-year performance expectation, even though the beach berm had eroded significantly during the delay in nourishment.

-Approximately 25,000 cy of upland sand was placed along 0.4 miles of shoreline in Hollywood in 2001, between R121 and R123.

-Nourishment of Dr. Von D. Mizell-Eula Johnson Beach State Park (R86-R92) and Dania Beach-Hollywood-Hallandale Beach (R98 - R128) was completed in March 2006 using 1,850,000 cy of sand from offshore borrow sites along 6.82 miles of shoreline.
+Approximately 25,000 cy of upland sand was placed along 0.4 mile of shoreline in Hollywood in 2001, between R121 and R123.
+Nourishment of Dr. Von D. Mizell-Eula Johnson Beach State Park (R86-R92) and Dania Beach - Hollywood - Hallandale Beach (R98 - R128) was completed in March 2006 using 1,850,000 cy of sand from offshore borrow sites along 6.82 miles of shoreline.
 The beach fill at the state park is constructed at an elevation +9 ft NGVD and constitutes six years of advance nourishment.
-The beach fill design for Dania Beach - Hollywood - Hallandale consisted of a 50-foot extension of the MHWL shoreline seaward of the Erosion Control Line (ECL) plus fill material equivalent to six years of advance nourishment.
+The beach fill design for Dania Beach - Hollywood - Hallandale consisted of a 50-foot extension of the MHWL shoreline seaward of the Erosion Control Line (ECL), plus fill material equivalent to six years of advance nourishment.
 The project included construction of 8.9 acres of artificial reef as mitigation for impacts to 7.6 acres of nearshore hardbottom.
 A physical and environmental monitoring program was conducted to verify avoidance of impacts to nearshore hardbottom and the performance of the mitigation.
-The 2006 project also constructed a spur groin connected to the south jetty of Port Everglades Inlet, installed two T-head groins offshore of Dr. Von D. Mizell-Eula Johnson State Park to retain beach fill and constructed 8.9 acres of artificial reef as mitigation.
+The 2006 project also constructed a spur groin connected to the south jetty of Port Everglades Inlet, installed two T-head groins offshore of Dr. Von D. Mizell-Eula Johnson State Park to retain beach fill, and constructed artificial reef as mitigation.

-The City of Hollywood in February 2012 completed an interim truck haul beach nourishment project (R107 to R109 and R119 to R124) to address hot spot erosion by placing 69,000 cy of sand on the beach and dune.
+The City of Hollywood completed an interim truck haul beach nourishment project (R107 to R109 and R119 to R124) in February 2012 to address hot spot erosion by placing 69,400 cy of sand on the beach and dune.
 The beach berm elevation was + 7 ft NGVD.
 An additional 116,000 cy was placed in 2013.
-Broward County evaluated beach management strategies in 2015 to direct future management of